L'Rain: Early life and education

+Career

+After graduation, Cheek returned to New York, where she resumed playing in Brooklyn bands including Throw Vision, who released their debut in 2013 and an EP in 2015.

 In 2017, Cheek released the self-titled L'Rain on New York City-based label Astro Nautico.
-She composed and performs vocals, keyboards, synthesizers, guitar, bass, samples, and percussion on the album; L'Rain also features Alex Goldberg, Jeremy Powell, Kyp Malone (of TV on the Radio), and Andrew Lappin, who co-produced the album with Cheek.
+She composed and performs vocals, keyboards, synthesizers, guitar, bass, samples, and percussion on the album.
+L'Rain also features Alex Goldberg, Jeremy Powell, Kyp Malone (of TV on the Radio), and Andrew Lappin, who co-produced the album with Cheek.
 Pitchfork included L'Rain among their 20 Best Experimental Albums of 2017, and Bandcamp Daily listed the release as #10 in their Best Albums of 2017.
-L'Rain's second album, Fatigue, was released on Mexican Summer in 2021.
-The album met with wide acclaim, with positive reviews from outlets including Pitchfork and NPR.
-Cheek provides vocals and plays guitar, bass, synth, keyboards, piano, percussion, tape effects, and airhorn on the album, which also features an expanded roster of twenty collaborators.